MicrosoftDocs/azure-devops-docs/docs/report/powerbi/data-connector-functions.md

 </table>

 ## VSTS.Feed
-Allows for users to easily execute OData queries against Analytics in Visual Studio Team Services.
+Allows for users to easily execute OData queries against Analytics in VSTS.

 The `VSTS.Feed` function is similar to the standard `OData.Feed` function in terms of the arguments it accepts and the format of the returned value.
 For more information, see  [Power Query (M) Formula Reference - OData.Feed](https://msdn.microsoft.com/library/mt260868.aspx).